 Mind your loan details

-That’s not what Helix by Lead Bank is about.
+That’s not what Helix is about.
 We want to educate our loan customers, offering personal loans with simple terms, clear communication, flexible schedules, and no hidden fees.
 Our philosophy puts a magnifying glass up to the fine print.
 It’s our goal to educate our customers about smart, responsible borrowing practices and build their credit.
-If you’re in the market for a personal loan, feel free to fill out a personal loan application today, and experience the Helix difference.
+If you’re in the market for a personal loan, feel free to fill out a personal loan application today, and experience the Helix by Kendall Bank difference.